Student Guidance for Online Teaching

 This is a challenging time for students and staff, and a response to a rapidly-changing situation.
 As you transition to your teaching being delivered online we want to ensure that you are receiving the support you need to make the most of your study experience.

-To help with working remotely the 301 Academic Skills Centre has designed a best practice guide for remote study, to help you stay on top of your workload and keep making positive progress in your university study.
+To help with studying remotely the 301: Academic Skills Centre provides the Study Skills Online pages, which include a range of resources designed to help you stay on top of your workload and keep making positive progress in your university study.
+These include:

-You can also find guidance on remote working from IT Services which provides advice on accessing software, resources and information about how to stay safe online.
+You can also find IT Services guidance on studying from home or off campus which provides advice on accessing software, resources and information about how to stay safe online.

 You can also access a wide range of online courses via LinkedIn Learning.
 Courses cover a diverse range of subjects from IT software and systems, business skills and creative media.
 All courses are online and can be undertaken on or off campus.